Betelgeuse Vs Sun

 V. Lifespan and Evolutionary Stage: A Young Star vs. a Dying Giant

-The Sun is currently in the main sequence phase of its life cycle, a stable period where hydrogen fusion in its core provides the bulk of its energy.
-With an estimated lifespan of approximately 10 billion years, the Sun is about halfway through this stage.
+Here's the thing about the Sun is currently in the main sequence phase of its life cycle, a stable period where hydrogen fusion in its core provides the bulk of its energy.
+Now, with an estimated lifespan of approximately 10 billion years, the Sun is about halfway through this stage.
 Its future involves evolving into a red giant, shedding its outer layers, and eventually becoming a white dwarf.

 Betelgeuse, on the other hand, is nearing the end of its life cycle.
 Having exhausted the hydrogen fuel in its core, it has expanded into a red supergiant, undergoing fusion of heavier elements such as helium, carbon, and oxygen.
 Its fate will be far more dramatic, culminating in a spectacular supernova explosion.